autoplot/documentation/javadoc/org/autoplot/hapi/HapiDataSourceFormat.md

+# org.autoplot.hapi.HapiDataSourceFormat

-# org.autoplot.hapi.HapiDataSourceFormatFormat the QDataSet into HAPI server info and data responses.
+Format the QDataSet into HAPI server info and data responses.

-HapiDataSourceFormat( )
+# HapiDataSourceFormat( )

 ***